MurrayIII/UnicodeMathML/playground/help.md

 | tailed | mtail | looped | mloop |
 | stretched | mstrc |

 Here roundhand and chancery are two script styles, and isolated, initial, tailed, looped, and stretched are Arabic math styles.
-Currently the Arabic math styles require the XITS font and no fonts support the Chancery and Roundhand variants.
+Currently the Arabic math styles require the XITS Math font and the chancery and roundhand variants require the STIX Two Math font.

 ## Character code points
 Below the input window, there’s a Unicode codepoint window that displays the codepoints of the input symbols above the symbols.